Resources for Developing a COIL-enhanced Course or Program

 Collaborative Online International Learning, or COIL, is a pedagogy that is international, interactive, virtual, and engages a unique audience.
 Using various communication technologies, students from different countries complete shared assignments and projects, with faculty members from each country co-teaching and managing coursework.
-The term COIL was coined by the State University of New York's COIL Center.
-The pedagogy is also called globally networked learning or virtual exchange.
-The name is not proprietary.
+The term COIL was coined by the State University of New York's COIL Center and is protected by a registered service mark.
+Variations of this pedagogy are also called globally networked learning or virtual exchange.

 The key components of COIL courses include:

-- Instructors co-create course curriculum, overlap content during at least four weeks.
+- Instructors co-create course curriculum, overlapping content during at least four weeks.

 - Learning is highly interactive: students engage in problem solving with international peers.

-- Professors agree on technology accessible at both institutions.
+- Professors use technology accessible at both institutions.